Summary

 Reinforcement swallows

 Don't neglect the bottom of your shirt!
-Whether rounded, straight or split, pay attention to the quality of the fabric cut and the quality of the seams.
+Whether it's rounded, straight or slit, pay attention to the quality of the fabric cut and the quality of the seams.

 Another important point, the swallows!
-This small yoke protects the join of the front and back of the shirt, which helps prevent tears after multiple wears.
+This small insert protects the join of the front and back of the shirt, which helps prevent tears after several wears.

-They are all the more important if you choose a fitted shirt: as soon as you sit down, all the tension of your movement will rest on this fragile seam.
+They are even more important if you choose a fitted shirt: as soon as you sit down, all the tension of your movement will rest on this fragile seam.

 Here, the reinforcement swallow of our Volpaia shirt .
 Guaranteed support!